aneeskhan47/laravel-pagination-merge/README.md

 So i figure out that it would be more convenient to paginate each model and only then, merge and sort them. that's why i built this package.

+This package is heavily inspired by this stackoverflow [answer](https://stackoverflow.com/a/58252907)

 ## Installation

 ### For Laravel 5.5+

 Require this package with composer:

 ```
 composer require aneeskhan47/laravel-pagination-merge
 ```

 The service provider will be auto-discovered.
 You do not need to add the provider anywhere.

 ### For Laravel 5.0 to 5.4

 Require this package with composer:

 ```
 composer require aneeskhan47/laravel-pagination-merge
 ```